 Too often patients despair when their physician presents a clinical trial as a treatment option.
 They worry they’re out of other options, or that they’ll be treated like a guinea pig in a lab.
 But the reality is that both patients and doctors need clinical trials in order to provide the best treatment options both today and tomorrow.

 When clinical studies are approached as a partnership, physicians, support staff, and patients engage in active, ongoing, and respectful dialog.
 This dialog is critical to the success of clinical trials.
-When patients are better informed, they can feel more confident making medical decisions for themselves, in consultation with their doctor.
+When patients are better informed, they can feel more confident in making medical decisions for themselves, in consultation with their doctor.
 When patients feel empowered to participate in clinical studies, recruitment moves faster, adherence is increased, and patients do better.

 While the interaction between patients and their providers in the office is critical to this mutual respect, recorded video offers a medium that can help augment that relationship, providing patients with a better understanding the study, a connection to other patients, and a library of content to help them live well while participating in the trial.